SACAS went Global

 In addition to pursuing our goals, strategic direction, and commitments, SACAS Ireland will actively support and cooperate in the achievement of the vision.
 SACAS Ireland will identify all potential threats and opportunities regarding our certification services, especially regarding potential threats to impartiality.

-Quality objectives have been compiled ensuring compliance with ISO/IEC 17021-1:2015 as well as ISO 9001:2015 requirements as well as programs ensuring the achievement of such objectives.
+Quality objectives have been compiled to ensure compliance with ISO/IEC 17021-1:2015 and ISO 9001:2015 requirements, supported by programmes that facilitate the achievement of these objectives.

-SACAS Ireland commits us to ensure compliance with applicable legal and other requirements as well as compliance with INAB requirements.
+SACAS Ireland commits to ensuring compliance with applicable legal and other requirements, as well as compliance with INAB requirements.

-This policy will be continually reviewed with respect to the changes in conformity assessment standards to ensure that it remains relevant and suitable as well as provide continual improvement.
+This policy will be continually reviewed with respect to the changes in conformity assessment standards to ensure that it remains relevant and suitable, as well as ensuring continual improvement.

 Confidentiality Policy

-SACAS Ireland's top management is committed to confidentiality in all its management system certification activities and will identify and manage all potential threats towards breaching confidentiality.
+SACAS Ireland's top management is committed to confidentiality in all its management system certification activities and will identify and manage all potential threats to breaching confidentiality.

 SACAS Ireland's top management is committed to managing all information obtained or created during the performance of certification activities at all levels of its structure, including committees and external bodies or individuals acting on its behalf.